An American Girl: Grace Stirs Up Success: Release

 The direct-to-video film was released on video-on-demand services on June 9, 2015, and was released for DVD and Blu-ray on June 23.

 A limited theatrical screening of the film was held at the Backus Community Center in International Falls, Minnesota on June 23, 2015.
 Similar film-viewing events were also held at all American Girl Place stores.

-On June 11, 2016, Disney Channel premiered the film on television, due to Olivia Rodrigo (who starred on Bizaardvark, which premiered June 24 that year) starring in the film.
-It also appeared on Netflix, but Rodrigo's credit on the film was misspelled as “Olivo Rodrigo”.
+On June 11, 2016, Disney Channel premiered the film on television, due to Olivia Rodrigo concurrently starring in the Disney Channel series Bizaardvark and in the film.
+The film also appeared on Netflix, but Rodrigo's credit on the film was misspelled as "Olivo Rodrigo".

+Reception

+In her review for Common Sense Media, Tracy Moore rated it 4/5 stars and wrote that the film is a "tale of young baker jam-packed with positive messages."